Profile of the Institute of Ergonomics and Social Sciences

 - Chair of Intercultural Issues, Linguistics, Teaching Methodology, Foreign Languages (Professorin Dr. phil. habil.
 M.-T. Albert)

-- Chair of Economic and Industrial Sociology (Professorin Dr. phil. habil.
+- Chair of Economic and Industrial Sociology (Professorin Dr. rer. pol. habil.
 H. Jacobsen)